PoisotLab/2015_ms_datamining/ms.md_m.md

   - k: trophic interactions
 figure:
   - id: network
     caption: Visual representation of the initial data.
-On the left, we show the food web (original data and additional interactions from GLOBI), with genera forming modules (clusters of densely connected nodes) in different colors.
+On the left, we show the food web (original data and interactions from GLOBI), with genera forming modules (clusters of densely connected nodes) in different colors.
 On the right, we show the occurrence data where each dot represents one observation from BISON and GBIF (again color coded by module).
     file: figures/figure1.png
     wide: true
   - id: maps
     caption: Maps for the number of genera, number of interactions, and connectance in the assembled networks (on the left) as well as their underlying relationship with latitude (on the right).
 The tropics are shaded in light yellow.
-The average value of each output has been (i) averaged across latitudes and (ii) z-score transformed; this emphasizes variations across the gradient as opposed to absolute values (which is a more conservative way of looking at the results since the predictions are mostly qualitative).
+The average value of each output has been (i) averaged across latitudes and (ii) z-score transformed; this emphasizes variations across the gradient as opposed to absolute values (which is a more conservative way of looking at the results since the predictions are qualitative).
     file: figures/figure2.pdf
     wide: true
 date: work in progress
-abstract: The increased availability of both open ecological data, and software to interact with it, allows to rapidly collect and integrate data over large spatial and taxonomic scales.
+abstract: The increased availability of both open ecological data, and software to interact with it, allows the fast collection and integration of information at all spatial and taxonomic scales.
 This offers the opportunity to address macroecological questions in a cost-effective way.
 In this contribution, we illustrate this approach by forecasting the structure of a stream food web at the global scale.
 In so doing, we highlight the most salient issues needing to be addressed before this approach can be used with a high degree of confidence.
 ---

 Ecologists are often asked to provide information and guidance to solve a